Thinkific Review [2019 Update]: An All-in-One Learning Management System

-The student can click on the left-hand bar to switch between modules or click the “next” button in the bottom right corner.
+The student can click on the left-hand bar to switch between modules or click the “Complete & Continue” button on the bottom of the page.

-You might also have noticed the upper left-hand corner offers opportunities for students to check their progress and make comments-a great way to engage with your students.
+You might also have noticed the upper left-hand corner offers opportunities for students to check their progress.

 Ready for the main features to help you determine if Thinkific is right for you?